d-eisen/portfolio/content/worldwater.md

 # Design: User Flows, Sketching, and Wire framing
 Based on the results of the research and discovery activities described above, some flows for typical user processes began to emerge.
 ## User Flows
-Sketches were made of the most fundamental processes of the site, including this example of a user flow from the landing page to the creation of a user account.
+I made sketches of the most fundamental processes of the site, including this example of a user flow from the landing page to the creation of a user account.

 ![User Flow Low Fidelity](/UserFlowLoFi_Page_2.jpg "User Flow Low Fidelity") *User flow sketch: Landing Page to Create Account*